How To Set SMART Goals Through A HubSpot Audit

 4. Who Should Champion Your HubSpot Audit?

-Alignment with leadership various business units will be key to delegating the HubSpot audit.
+Alignment with the leadership of various business units will be key to delegating the HubSpot audit.
 You can task different owners of the unit to audit a segment of your account.
 You might break up the audit list between different employees or alternatively champion one owner to do the audit.
-Either way making it clear who is responsible for what and assigning dates will help ensure your audit is completed.
+Either way, making it clear who is responsible for what and assigning dates will help ensure your audit is completed.
+Alternatively, an outsourced HubSpot administrator could help coordinate the HubSpot audit for your team to save time.

 There is a lot you can examine when doing a thorough review of your HubSpot account, however here are a few items you can prioritize for your audit.